-Henry Ossowa Tanner was a thin, delicate man who wore round wireframe glasses and with a profound humility.
-But Tanner’s self-effacing demeanor hid a quiet strength that fought through illness, poverty and racism to become an internationally renowned painter of religious art.
+Henry Ossowa Tanner was a quiet, humble man whose health was a delicate as his round wireframe glasses.
+But a self-effacing demeanor hid the quiet strength that fueled Tanner’s fight through illness, poverty and racism to become an internationally renowned painter of religious art.

 “I was extremely timid and to be made to feel that I was not wanted, although in a place where I had every right to be, even months afterwards caused me sometimes weeks of pain.
 Every time any one of these disagreeable incidents came into my mind, my heart sank, and I was anew tortured by the thought of what I had endured.”